cloudify-cosmo/docs.getcloudify.org/content/manager/resource-visibility.md

 - **global** - The resource is visible to all users in all tenants across the manager.

 When uploading or creating a resource you can specify its visibility by using the `--visibility` attribute with one of the values `private`, `tenant` or `global`.
 The default value for `--visibility` is `tenant`.
-This means that all users who can access the tenant can also see the resource.
-We refer to this visibility as “tenant-wide”.

 After a resource is created its visibility can be changed, but only to a wider visibility.

 The actions the users can perform on the resources depend on their roles, so even if a resource is available to them they will not necessarily be able to perform all actions on it.
 For example, a user with the role `viewer` in a specific tenant will be able to see the blueprints with the visibility value `tenant` which are uploaded to this specific tenant, but will not be able to deploy them.
 You can find more about the different roles in Cloudify under **roles-management**.

+## Tenant Resources

+By default, all the resources are being created with tenant visibility.
+This means that all users who can access the tenant can also see the resource.
+We refer to this visibility as “tenant-wide”.

+## Private Resources

+To separate resources and provide robust access control, Cloudify supports the upload of blueprints, deployments, plugins and secrets as private resources.
+A private resource and its related logs and events are only accessible and visible to its creator, the tenant’s managers and the system’s admins users.

+It enables you to create internal resource separation even within the tenants, meaning that not all users of a tenant can necessarily access all of its resources.

+The visibility of executions is derived from the deployment’s one: executions of tenant deployments are tenant, whereas those of private deployments are private.

 ## Global Resources